Beercow/OneDriveExplorer/Docs/OneDriveExplorerManual.md

 ![](.\manual\options_menu.png)

-* Font: Change the font type, style and size.
+* Font: Change the font type, style, and size.
 Applies to the Details, Log entries, and Log tabs.
 * Skins: Change the overall look of OneDriveExplorer.
 * Preferences: Program options such as auto save, disabling the user hive dialog, and ODL settings.